Conciliation involves parties in dispute coming to an agreement.

-- Any documents lodged must relate to a current or proposed (in the case of an Application for Conciliation – Form 100) Conciliation Service dispute.
+- Any documents lodged must relate to a current or proposed (in the case of an Application for Conciliation – Form 100) matter before the Conciliation Service .
 Documents relating to disputes before the Arbitration Service cannot be lodged by email.

-- Documents relating to memorandum of agreements and section 92(f) deeds cannot be lodged via email.
+- Documents relating to memoranda of agreement and section 92(f) deeds cannot be lodged via email.

 - The subject line must include the conciliation case reference number unless the document lodged is a new Application for Conciliation (Form 100).

-- Documents are to be submitted at least 7 days prior to a scheduled conference.
+- Documents are to be submitted at least 7 days prior to a scheduled conciliation conference.

 - Documents submitted by email must be in pdf, tif, jpeg or png format and be less than 5MB.

-There has been no change to Rule 7(2) which requires documents submitted in accordance with the Rules to be copied and sent out to other parties to the dispute.
+Rule 7(2) requires documents submitted in accordance with the Rules to be copied and sent out to other parties to the dispute.